jjpopski/SRT-Documentation/antenna.rst

 * XXL5 (for linear) or XXC5 (for circular):	1625--1715 MHz (VLBI band)

 For simultaneous LP observations, all combinations of the above configurations are allowed.

-* Additional filters

-Additional filters (115 MHz, 230 MHz and 460 MHz) are available at L-band for the DFB, ROACH1, DBBC and SARDARA backends.
-The L-band (1300 - 1800 MHz) is downconverted using a local oscillator; therefore the central frequencies of these filters can be tuned to the desired range by tuning the value for the local oscillator.

 Backends
 ========